zhenning/riak_wiki/pages/Riak/Installation/Installing-Erlang.md

 Riak 1.0 requires [[Erlang|http://erlang.org]] R14B03 or later.
 Riak versions
 prior to 1.0 will not function on the R14B02 or later.
 Riak versions prior to 0.12 will not function on the R14 series of Erlang.

+<div class="note"><div class="title">Erlang suport</div>The next version of Riak will support the latest version of Erlang (R15B01).
+However, the current version of Riak (1.1.4), does not officially support Erlang R15 (it should work but you'll need to modify come config files).
+We recommend you install Erlang R14B03.
+This is what the command line instructions on this page will do.</div>

-For Erlang to build and install, you must have a GNU-compatible build system, and the development bindings of `ncurses` and `openssl`.
+For Erlang to build and
+install, you must have a GNU-compatible build system, and the development bindings of `ncurses` and `openssl`.